 Praia da Marinha

-First on my list was a beach that the Michelin Guide listed as one of the ten most beautiful beaches in Europe and as one of the one hundred most beautiful beaches in the world!
-Not only that, it’s on just about every other beach list too!
-Sold!
+First on my list was a beach that the Michelin Guide listed as one of the ten most beautiful beaches in Europe and as one of the one hundred most beautiful beaches in the world.
+Not only that, it’s on just about every other beach list too.

-It did not disappoint!
-The Praia da Marinha was stunning!
-The entire time we were there I kept thinking how amazing it was and that this couldn’t be real!
-There were high winds and surf that day so swimming wasn’t permitted, but we relaxed on the sand, dipped our toes in the surf and took many photos.
+It did not disappoint.
+The Praia da Marinha was stunning, and the entire time we were there I kept thinking how amazing it was and that this couldn’t be real.
+There were high winds and surf that day, so swimming wasn’t permitted, but we relaxed on the sand, dipped our toes in the surf and took many photos.

 PRAIA DOS PESCADORES